-Directly imported from Australia and only available at Horizon Farms - the finest 100% grass-fed and grass-finished premium beef available.
-Two bone-in beef short ribs weighing a total of 650g (1.4lbs) - Not to be confused with beef spare ribs or bbq ribs - these short ribs are taken from the plate area and are best suited for slow cooking or smoking only.
+Directly imported from Australia and only available at Horizon Farms - the finest grass-fed and grass-finished premium beef available.
+Four bone-in beef short rib cubes weighing a total of 500g (1.1lbs) - Not to be confused with beef spare ribs or bbq ribs - these short ribs are taken from the plate area and are best suited for slow cooking or smoking only.
 You can bbq them after an initial braising.
 Superb flavor and marbling that you only typically see in upper-range grain-finished beef.
 Of course without the use of growth hormones or antibiotics.
 Sustainably and responsibly sourced.
 See cooking instructions below.

-Our high-end quality beef is high-end restaurant-grade only from Australia and is guaranteed 100% grass-fed and from cattle that have never been treated with growth hormones or antibiotics.
+Our high-end quality beef is high-end restaurant-grade only from Australia and is from grass-fed cattle that have never been treated with growth hormones or antibiotics.
 No GMOs or chemicals are used on the pastures where the cows graze.
 Grazed on open green and lush pastures of Australia.
 100% Australian-owned and made.
-If you are looking for 100% clean grass-fed and grass-finished quality beef from free-range cows that have never been treated with growth hormones or antibiotics this is what you are looking for.
+If you are looking for clean grass-fed and grass-finished quality beef from free-range cows that have never been treated with growth hormones or antibiotics this is what you are looking for.
 It does not get better than this.

 |Serves||Serves 2-3 depending on recipe|